ommirkute/AutoVuln/README.md

 AutoVuln deduplicates at two levels:

-**1. Finding-level dedup** — The same finding type on the same host is stored as **one row**, not N rows:
+**1. Finding-level dedup:** The same finding type on the same host is stored as **one row**, not N rows:

 ```
-❌ Old behaviour               ✅ AutoVuln behaviour
+✅ AutoVuln behaviour
-──────────────────             ────────────────────────────────────
+────────────────────────────────────
-#1  HSTS Missing  /login       #1  HSTS Missing   3 endpoints
+#1  HSTS Missing   3 endpoints
-#2  HSTS Missing  /register
-#3  HSTS Missing  /admin
 ```

-**2. Endpoint-level dedup** — Query parameters are stripped before comparing:
+**2. Endpoint-level dedup:** Query parameters are stripped before comparing:
 `/login?next=/dashboard` and `/login?ref=email` are treated as the same endpoint `/login`.

-**3. Merge on hit** — When a new endpoint triggers an existing finding, it's appended to `Affected Endpoints` automatically.
+**3. Merge on hit:** When a new endpoint triggers an existing finding, it is appended to `Affected Endpoints` automatically.
 The detail panel and both export formats reflect all affected paths.

 ---